paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 **Indications for Use:**

 Pneumonia is suspected in a patient.
-This algorithm has been tested on and can be used on males and females of all ages who have been administered a chest X-ray.
+This algorithm has been tested on and can be used on people of all ages who have been administered a chest X-ray.
 It can be used for emergency workflow re-prioritization.

 **Device Limitations:**